(No ratings)

 Education | $72 |

-Dr. Vikash Oza practices dermatology (skin disorders).
-These areas are among his clinical interests: moles, acne, and hemangioma.
-Dr. Oza's professional affiliations include NYC Health + Hospitals/Coney Island and NYU Langone.
-He appears to be in-network for Trustmark, United Healthcare Navigate, and Anthem, in addition to other insurance carriers.
-After completing medical school at New York University (NYU) School of Medicine, he performed his residency at The Children's Hospital of Philadelphia and a hospital affiliated with the University of California, San Francisco (UCSF).
+Dr. Vikash Oza practices pediatric dermatology in New York, NY.
+His areas of expertise include moles, acne, and hemangioma.
+Dr. Oza most likely takes Trustmark, Anthem, and Blue California, as well as other insurance carriers.
+He attended medical school at New York University (NYU) School of Medicine.
+Dr. Oza completed his residency training at The Children's Hospital of Philadelphia and a hospital affiliated with the University of California, San Francisco (UCSF).
+He is professionally affiliated with NYU Langone Health.